carlosshi1/CMPLXSY-ALT-CA/readme.md

 The CA used for creating artworks is the most basic one, Wolfram CA or elmentary CA. The file `sketch.js` which is used by p5.js generates the artwork confined to the rules of the Wolfram CA. The code in `sketch.js` is a modified version found [in the p5.js website](https://p5js.org/examples/simulate-wolfram-ca.html).

+### How to Run
+Clone the repository and just run the `index.html` file and you're good to go.
+Refresh for a fresh iteration of the CA.

+### How to Edit
+Modify the file called `sketch.js` which contains the rules used in the Wolfram CA and functions to draw shapes.
+It is recommended to install p5.vscode and live server when using VS Code to edit.

 # Modifications to the Code
 I made changes to the code in an attempt to 'spice up' the automata a little bit.
 I drawn inspiration for some of these changes from the exercises found in [Nature of Code Website](https://natureofcode.com/book/chapter-7-cellular-automata/).